Skip to content

 1. Ibis Paris Opera La Fayette (19 Rue Buffault, 9th arr., 75009 Paris, France):

-A few minutes away from the Palais Garnier, this hotel offers you modern lightly decorated rooms with optimistic furnishing.
-The nearby Auber RER station is also 10 minutes away and it leads directly to the loveable Disneyland Paris.
-The Rendez Vous bar in the hotel offers different drinks and snacks along with a relaxing atmosphere.
+This hotel is a few minutes away from the Palais Garnier and offers modern, lightly decorated rooms with optimistic furnishing.
+The nearby Auber RER station is also 10 minutes away, and it leads directly to the loveable Disneyland Paris.
+The Rendez Vous bar in the hotel offers different drinks and snacks and a relaxing atmosphere.
 Not to mention that your furry friend is always welcome here.

 2. Hôtel Clauzel Paris (33 Rue Des Martyrs, 9th arr., 75009 Paris, France):

 Praised for the quiet atmosphere filling its rooms, this hotel is dubbed perfect for sleeping by one of the reviewers on Booking.com.
-The place is also highly rated for getting great service for the money you pay and the friendliness of its staff.
-Opera Garnier is less than a kilometer away.
+The place is also highly rated for getting excellent service for the money you pay and the friendliness of its staff.
+Opera Garnier is less than a kilometre away.

-A Twin Room with two single beds for example, for a two-night stay, will be €205 in addition to taxes and charges.
+A twin room with two single beds, for example, for a two-night stay, will cost €205 in addition to taxes and charges.
 If you’d like to enjoy their continental breakfast, a mere €7 extra charge will be added.
-This price includes free cancelation and payment at the property.
-However, if you’d like to pay in advance, the room will be available for €186.
+This price includes free cancellation and payment at the property.
+However, if you’d like to pay advance, the room will be available for €186.

 3. Atlantic Hotel (44 rue de Londres, 8th arr., 75008 Paris, France):

-Less than a kilometer away from the Garnier Opera House, Atlantic Hotel is also a couple of minutes away from a variety of restaurants.
-The modern, light and airy furnishing of the hotel gives a fresh and welcoming feel.
-The place is highly praised for its cleanliness, staff friendliness and its location near Paris’ attractions.
+Less than a kilometre from the Garnier Opera House, the Atlantic Hotel is also a few minutes away from various restaurants.
+The hotel’s modern, light, and airy furnishings give it a fresh and welcoming feel.
+The place is highly praised for its cleanliness, staff friendliness, and location near Paris’ attractions.

-A Standard Queen Room with a double bed, for two nights, will be a total of €223 plus taxes and charges.
-This prices includes free cancelation and payment at the property.
+A Standard Queen Room with a double bed for two nights will total €223 plus taxes and charges.
+This price includes free cancellation and payment at the property.
 An extra €16 can be added if you’d like to enjoy their delicious breakfast.

 4. ibis Paris Grands Boulevards Opéra 9e (38 rue du Faubourg Montmartre, 9th arr., 75009 Paris, France):

 Warm shades of blue and beige couldn’t have looked better than they do in the furnishing of this lovely hotel.
-Not only that, the ibis Paris Grands Boulevards Opera 9e hotel is less than 900 meters away from Palais Garnier and they offer a great variety of sweet and savory dishes for breakfast.
+Also, the Ibis Paris Grands Boulevards Opera 9e hotel is less than 900 meters from Palais Garnier, and they offer a great variety of sweet and savoury dishes for breakfast.
 Their snack bar is open 24 hours a day!

-A Standard Double Room, for two nights, with one double bed, will be a total of €285 without the addition of breakfast.
-Their colorful breakfast can be enjoyed by adding an extra €10.50.
-With the inclusion of free cancelation and payment at the property, the total price of the same room will be €308, and the additional €10.50 for breakfast.
+A Standard Double Room for two nights, with one double bed, will total €285 without the addition of breakfast.
+Their colourful breakfast can be enjoyed by adding an extra €10.50.
+With free cancellation and payment at the property, the total price of the same room will be €308, and an additional €10.50 for breakfast.

 5. Sofitel Le Scribe Paris Opera (1 Rue Scribe, 9th arr., 75009 Paris, France):

-While we’re mostly look for budget-friendly options while traveling, other times we’d like to splurge and this branch of the Sofitel brand is just the right place.
-With a mere 200 meters away from the Palais Garnier, this five-star hotel offers its guests free access to a spa, fitness center and even a hammam with a hot tub.
+While we mostly look for budget-friendly options while travelling, there are other times when we’d like to splurge, and this branch of the Sofitel brand is just the right place.
+A mere 200 meters from the Palais Garnier, this five-star hotel offers its guests free access to a spa, fitness centre, and even a hammam with a hot tub.

 Where to eat near Palais Garnier